Richard II (play): Synopsis

-After an impassioned invective against the visiting king from his sick-bed, John of Gaunt dies and Richard seizes all of his land and money.
-This angers the nobility, who accuse Richard of wasting England's money, of taking Gaunt's money (belonging by rights to his son, Bolingbroke) to fund war in Ireland, of taxing the commoners, and of fining the nobles for crimes committed by their ancestors.
-They then help Bolingbroke to return secretly to England, with a plan to overthrow Richard.
-There remain, however, subjects who continue to be faithful to the king, among them Bushy, Bagot, Green and the Duke of Aumerle (son of the Duke of York), cousin of both Richard and Bolingbroke.
-When King Richard leaves England to attend to the war in Ireland, Bolingbroke seizes the opportunity to assemble an army and invades the north coast of England.
+After an impassioned invective against the visiting king from his sick-bed, John of Gaunt dies and Richard seizes all his land and money.
+This angers the nobility, who accuse Richard of wasting England's money, of illegally depriving John's heir Bolingbroke of his rightful inheritance to fund war in Ireland, of imposing unjust taxes on the commoners, and of enriching himself by fining the nobles for crimes their ancestors committed.
+The conspirators help Bolingbroke return secretly to England, with a plan to overthrow Richard.
+There remain, however, subjects loyal to the king.
+Among them are the courtiers Bushy, Bagot, and Green, as well as the Duke of Aumerle (son of the Duke of York), cousin of both Richard and Bolingbroke.
+When Richard leaves England to attend to the war in Ireland, Bolingbroke seizes the opportunity to assemble an army and invades the north coast of England.
 Executing both Bushy and Green, Bolingbroke wins over the Duke of York, whom Richard has left in charge of his government in his absence.

-Upon Richard's return, Bolingbroke not only reclaims his lands but lays claim to the very throne.
-After a dramatic public ceremony where he has the captive king publicly renounce his crown, he crowns himself King Henry IV, and has Richard taken prisoner to the castle of Pomfret.
-Aumerle and others plan a rebellion against the new king, but York discovers his son's treachery and reveals it to Henry, who spares Aumerle as a result of the intercession of the Duchess of York while executing the other conspirators.
-After interpreting King Henry's "living fear" as a reference to the still-living Richard, an ambitious nobleman (Exton) goes to the prison and murders him.
-King Henry repudiates the murderer and vows to journey to Jerusalem to cleanse himself of his part in Richard's death.
+Upon Richard's return, Bolingbroke reclaims his lands and lays claim to the English throne; Richard's Welsh allies desert him and he is taken captive.
+After a dramatic public ceremony where Bolingbroke has the captive king publicly renounce his crown, he crowns himself King Henry IV, and has Richard imprisoned in the castle of Pomfret.
+Aumerle orchestrates an uprising against the new king, only to be thwarted by his father, York.
+The King executes every conspirator except Aumerle, who is spared after the Duchess of York intervenes on his behalf.
+After misinterpreting King Henry's "living fear" as a reference to the still-living Richard, the ambitious Sir Piers Exton murders him in his cell to gain favour.
+King Henry is appalled by the murder, dismisses Exton from his court, and vows a pilgrimage to Jerusalem to cleanse himself of his part in Richard's death.
+In his final lines, Henry completes the tragic structure of the play by mourning over Richard's coffin and affording the deposed king forgiveness.